 - Sores that don’t heal and easily bleed.

-- Chronic sore throat or hoarseness
+- Problems with chronic sore throat or constant hoarseness.

-- Problems with chewing or swallowing
+- Problems when chewing or swallowing.

 Keep Your Gum Health in Check – Schedule an Appointment